Author: Emily Ingram, Co-Founder and CEO of OnJam.

 Unless you are a Facebook marketing guru (and, frankly, even if you are) it’s very easy to throw a lot of money into Facebook marketing and not see much of an uptick in ticket sales.

 We frequently work with Feed, a digital marketing company specialising in helping musicians reach and engage audiences online.
-They specialise in Facebook marketing and will help you significantly improve your return on ad spend - here are a few examples.
+This includes helping you to sell more tickets to your online events.
+They specialise in Facebook marketing and will help you significantly improve your return on ad spend – here are a few examples.

 Tell them you’ve come from OnJam and we’ll try to hook you up with a good deal.